KevCui/twistmoe-dl/README.md

 ## Disclaimer

-Please do NOT copy or distribute downloaded files to any third party.
-Watch then delete.
+The purpose of this script is to download anime episodes in order to watch them later in case when Internet is not available.
+Please do NOT copy or distribute downloaded anime episodes to any third party.
+Watch them and delete them afterwards.
 Please use this script at your own responsibility.